-Noncurrent Assets - unrestricted: a decrease between fiscal years 2023 and 2022, and an increase between fiscal years 2022 and 2021.
-The decrease between fiscal years 2023 and 2022 is due to a decrease in the District's leases receivable for its cell tower sites, as a result of regular lease payments received throughout the year.
+Noncurrent Assets- unrestricted: a decrease between fiscal years 2023 and 2022, and an increase between fiscal years 2023 and 2022 is due to a decrease in the District's leases receivable for its cell tower sites, as a result of regular lease payments received throughout the year.
 The increase between fiscal years 2022 and 2021 was due to an increase in the District's lease receivable resulting from extensions of cell tower site agreements.
 Governmental Accounting Standards Board Statement (GASB) No. 87 - Leases requires the District to recognize a noncurrent asset for the lease payments that are expected to be received during the lease term of the District's leases, which are primarily composed of cell tower sites.
 The District has 16 existing lease agreements, which generate other non-operating revenue for the District.